![]() |

 ancient times (Nikolaides, Spiros Melas Epopee).
 12.

-But since 1913 Greece begun its assimilatory policies against the
+But since 1913 Greece begun aggressive assimilatory policies against the

-Macedonians, changing their family names to Greek names, renaming
+Macedonians, by changing their family names to Greek names, renaming

 the cities, rivers, and mountains with Greek names, and forbidding